Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-4.md

     </details>

 16. A company is planning to migrate a database with high read/write activity to AWS.
 What is the best storage option to use?
     - A. AWS Storage Gateway.
+[Storage Gateway is used to connect on-premises environments with AWS storage services]
     - B. Amazon S3.
-    - C. Amazon EBS.
+    - C. Amazon EBS. [designed for high-performance transactional workloads like databases, offering low-latency and high IOPS]
     - D. Amazon Glacier.

     <details markdown=1><summary markdown='span'>Answer</summary>